 NHS Forest Conference 2019

 The NHS Forest's 2019 conference will be held at Alder Hey Children's Hospital on the 11th October.
-Tickets to be released shortly.
 The conference will focus on celebrating 10 years of the NHS Forest and looking at the role of green space in anchor institutions.
 Agenda items include a key note speech from Pam Warhurst, community activist and chair of Incredible Edible; a workshop looking into how green space can be used to engage with the local community; and various presentations on the role of anchor instuitions and green space, including examples of best practice.
+Book your place here.

 Our last conference was on 27th February 2018 at Southmead Hospital, North Bristol.
 The theme was 'Your Green Space and Workplace Wellbeing' and we showcased and shared best practice in this area through presentations and workshops.
 We discussed how sites could be best used to improve workplace wellbeing.
 The conference was also a great chance to meet NHS, forestry and community engagement professionals.